jay-tux/nexion/player/world_fow_cities.md

  Majority | ![human] (miners)
  Minorities | ![goliath] (miners), ![white] (traders, rulers, guards), ![tiefling] (bartenders, miners), ![hobgob] (guards), ![hill] (traders, miners), ![stout] (artificers)
- Crime rates | Low: dragonborn law has very little patience with criminals Religion | As the *Rasseth* practice a less strict version of ![todo] (dragonborn religion), other religions are welcome and present in Aurora
+ Crime rates | Low: dragonborn law has very little patience with criminals Religion | As the *Rasseth* practice a less strict version of Ghry-An, other religions are welcome and present in Aurora

 ### Faymere ![northern]
 Located on a crossroads between the Frozen Peaks, The Northern Hills, Pine's Range and the Overgrowth, Faymere is a blend of cultures and communities.
 Trade routes reach out to the world in all directions, along the Irorood and the Emerald Stream, but also deep into the Pine's Range and Frozen Peaks.
 It is said that if you can't find it in Faymere, you can't find it on The Old World at all.